CACILTD/forecaster/user-guide/Data/Data-Importers.md

 ![Text Import Wizard - Column Configuration (Preview)](imgs/TextImportWizard_ColumnsConfig.png)

-By clicking the Advanced view shown in Figure 15, the user is able to adjust the data type of each column, described in Table 6.
+By clicking the Advanced view shown in the image below, the user is able to adjust the data type of each column, described in Table 6.

 ![Text Import Wizard - Column Configuration (Advanced)](imgs/TextImportWizard_ColumnsConfigAdvanced.png)